LanceNorskog/simple-hal/README.md

 			@Link(rel = "director", href = "/directors/${response.directorId}", title = "Director") })
 ```

-A client for this API needs to know how to fetch a movie.
+A client for this API only needs to know how to fetch a movie.
 It does not need to know how to fetch the director, because the API has exported this knowledge.
+If the client is a UI, it can even use the `title` field to populate the link fields.

 There are other toolkits for this purpose, but they require writing Java code.
 SimpleHAL only requires Java annotations, strings and code in the Java EL expression language.

 ## More Info

 For more on how to use SimpleHAL and why it will make your life wonderful, see SimpleHAL.md in this directory.
 For more on HATEOS and the context of this toolkit, see Hyperlinks.md in this directory.